Ahmed Hegazy (pharmacist): Work

 In the 1990s Adalat replaced Aspirin as the Bayer Group's largest single product for two reasons: The expansion of the indication to include hypertension in 1985, and a once-a-day regimen due to the invention of the retard tablet.
 Both led to substantive increase in global sales.
 By 2001, turnover had risen to €975 mio.
 The rise of Adalat retard after 1990 is a paradigmatic case for the success of already established medication due to new forms of administration "even though the drug had already been on the market for a quarter of a century," writes a study by the Erfurt University of Applied Sciences on.
 Today, it is still one of Bayer's 15 most important pharmaceutical products.
-In a legal dispute between Bayer and Pfizer in the US in 1995, in which Hegazy defended his patent together with the chemist and patent attorney Knud Schauerte, it was established that Pfizer's product Procardia XL was based on this patent (Patent No. US5264446).
+In a legal dispute between Bayer and Pfizer in the US in 1995, it was established that Pfizer's product Procardia XL was based on this patent (Patent No. US5264446).
 Ahmed Hegazy was involved in ten other patents of the Bayer group.